AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 #### `Valueformat` overview for views and groupings

 The second most important line of code in a view or grouping is the `valueformat=` line.
-This tells Workfront in what format to return the value you specify in the
-`valuefield` or valueexpression lines.
-Although you can use various formats for the `valueformat` lines, we recommend that you always use the following value when using
+This tells Workfront in what format to return the value you specify in the `valuefield` or `valueexpression` lines.
+Although you can use various formats for the `valueformat` lines, we recommend that you always use the following value when using `valueexpression`:
-`valueexpression`:

 `valueformat=HTML`

-For additional `valueformats` values, also see the following articles:
+For additional `valueformat` values, also see the following articles:

 * [Format dates in text mode reports](../../reports/text-mode/format-dates-in-text-mode-reports.md)
 * [Format numbers, currency and percentage values in text mode reports](../../reports/text-mode/format-numbers-in-text-mode-reports.md)